thlorenz/hypernal/README.md

 ## Kudos

-hypernal is basically a trimmed down version of [tty.js](https://github.com/chjj/tty.js/) focused on rendering only.
+hypernal is basically a trimmed down version of [tty.js](https://github.com/chjj/tty.js/) focused on and improved for rendering only.